-When you inhale allergy triggers, your body overreacts by producing six key inﬂammatory substances—histamine, prostaglandins, cytokines, tryptases, chemokines, and leukotienes.* These substances work together to create what's called an “allergic cascade," causing a chain of symptoms like nasal congestion, runny nose and itchy, watery eyes.2
+When you inhale allergy triggers, your body overreacts by producing 6 key inﬂammatory substances—histamine, prostaglandins, cytokines, tryptases, chemokines, and leukotrienes.
+These substances work together to create what's called an “allergic cascade," causing a chain of symptoms like nasal congestion, runny nose, and itchy, watery eyes.2

-** Mechanism vs. most OTC allergy pills.
-Flonase acts o multiple inflammatory substances (histamine, prostaglandins, cytokines, trptases, chemokines and leukotrienes).
-The exact number and precise mechanism are unkonwn
+*Mechanism vs most OTC allergy pills.
+FLONASE nasal sprays act on multiple inflammatory substances (histamines, prostaglandins, cytokines, tryptases, chemokines, and leukotrienes).
+The exact number and precise mechanism are unknown.